Out and about

 Share on Facebook Share on Twitter Share on LinkedIn Share on Xing Share by email

-It can happen in an instant: You drive at 36 kph through a 30 zone, or you fail to see a speed limit sign on a country road.
-Speed limit violations are a mass phenomenon on our roads.
-And there are speed cameras lurking everywhere.
+It can happen in an instant: you drive at 36 km/h through a 30 zone, or you fail to see a speed limit sign on a country road.
+Speeding is unfortunately all too common on our roads, and there are speed cameras lurking everywhere.
+We explain the fines that apply in Switzerland.

 Legal consequences